Instructions Reference

 <xsl:variable name="active-electronics"

-select="key('products-by-cat-status', ('electronics', 'active'))"/>Without composite="yes", passing two values to use would create two separate key entries per node.
-With composite="yes", the two values are treated as a single compound key.
+Without composite="yes", passing two values to use creates two separate key entries per node.
+With composite="yes", the two values form a single compound key.

 #Before XSLT 3.0: Concatenated Keys